The

 you start?

-The components list has links to photographs that should allow you
+The components list has links to photographs that should allow

-those don't make any sense, don't let them put you off just
+explanations.
+If those don't make any sense, don't let

-building the circuit.
+them put you off just building the circuit.

-The schematic diagram can look a bit daunting to the novice.
+The schematic diagram can look a bit daunting to the

+novice.
 Don't Panic.
-You don't need to understand it all to make it
+You don't need to understand it

-work.
-The idea of this design is that if you follow the plan
+all to make it work.
+The idea of this design is that if

-it should work without too much fiddling.
-Experienced
+you follow the plan it should work without too much

-builders will find the schematic diagram helpful as well.
+fiddling.
+Experienced builders will find the schematic

 How To Build It: Follow The

-Pictures and Schematic Diagram Assemble the Wire Links
+Pictures and Schematic Diagram

-Start by cutting to length, stripping the ends and assembling the
+Start by cutting to length, stripping the ends and assembling

-Each wire must have the end stripped of insulation by about 6mm so
+shown.
+Each wire must have the end stripped of insulation

-that the terminal strip screw touches the bare wire.
-It is
+by about 6mm so that the terminal strip screw touches the bare

-best if each wire end is only trapped under one screw on the side
+wire.
+It is best if each wire end is only trapped under

-which it enters the strip.
-For now, tighten the screws only
+one screw on the side which it enters the strip.
+For now,

-very gently, just enough to hold the wires in while you put
+tighten the screws only very gently, just enough to hold the

-holes, the wires don’t have to be absolutely in the exact shapes
+as they are in the correct holes, the wires don’t have to be

-shown, but it will make it easier to check everything later on if
+absolutely in the exact shapes shown, but it will make it easier

-it’s made just like in the picture.
-You can click on the
+to check everything later on if it’s made just like in the

-pictures to see a bigger version.
+picture.
+You can click on the pictures to see a bigger

 Assemble The Transistors and